 - Be polite, respectful and cooperative to all, regardless of race, religion, gender, age, or sexual orientation.
 Abusive language and aggressive behaviour are unacceptable at all times. - Attend school regularly.
 As well, be on time, bring all required supplies and completed homework. - When finished for the day, leave the school grounds promptly. - Dress appropriately for classes and school activities. - Respect school property and the property of others. - Follow this code of conduct. - Make the most of the time in school; strive for academic excellence through classroom participation. - Solve conflicts peacefully through discussion or by seeking help.
-Bullying or abusing another person verbally, physical, sexually or psychologically will not be tolerated. - Be aware that gang involvement will not be tolerated on school sites. - Follow school and Division policies respecting appropriate use of electronic mail and the in-
+Bullying or abusing another person verbally, physical, sexually or psychologically will not be tolerated. - Be aware that gang involvement will not be tolerated on school sites. - Follow school and Division policies respecting appropriate use of electronic mail and the internet, including the prohibition of material that the school has determined to be objectionable. - Be aware that trafficking, using, possessing or being under the influence of alcohol or illicit drugs is unacceptable and will not be tolerated.

-RESTORATIVE PRACTICES PHILOSOPHY
+STORATIVE PRACTICES PHILOSOPHY